ArdaAras/i94-ssot-data-warehouse/README.md

     9. create_tables.sql               : Contains Amazon Redshift table creation queries.

 ## Data Cleaning and Considerations

 * All the null values have been cleared of datasets.
 * Columns with large amounts of missing values have been removed.
 * Some of the columns that are by no means helpful for the scope of the project are also removed.
+* All dupplicates are removed from the final data frames.
 * Only US-related data in the temperatures data are used within the project.
 The temperature data remaining are averaged and grouped by city.
+* 'municipality' column of port data is treated as city to join port and city data.
+* Ports data is cleaned from non-US records, null iata_code records and 'closed' port type records.

 ## Data Dictionary